 Yes, I want to PARTNER MNA DISASTER RESPONSE!

 There are three ways to PARTNER:

-1. PRAY I want to join you in asking ou people to be touched by the G is ministry and for the hearts of 2.
+1. PRAY l want to join you in asking our Father to advance His King dom through MNA Disaster Response.
+Through consistent PRAY R: I (we) will pray for the advan ncement of this ministry and for the hearts of people to be touched by the Go ospel. 🗌 Daily 🗌 We ekly 2.
 GIVE I want to invest in the ministry of MNA Disaster Response.
 Through a TAX DEDUCTIBLE GIFTS Please designate this gift for: Disaster Response Ministry Fund (where can be used best) Or directly to: Arklie Hooten, Director Mark Becker, S. Central Region Asso.
-Specialist Andy Eisenbraun, Midwest Specialist Marty Huddleston, Logistics Specialist Mike Kennamer, TAG Region Specialist ecialist Rick Lenz, S. Keith Perry, Evan Scrogg Central Region Specialist Mark Willett, Mid-Atlantic Specialist Disaster Response Warehouse Sheds of Hope Mobilization Fund One-Tie Gift of \$ • (For information about electronic fu nds transfer for your gifts, please visit pcamna.c rg.)
+Specialist Andy Eisenbraun, Midwest Specialist Marty Huddleston, Logistics Specialist Mike Kennamer, TAG Region Specialist Steve Jessen, Carolinas Speci ialist Rick Lenz, S. Central Region S Keith Perry, Florida Specialist Evan Scroggs, Gulf Coast Specialist Mark Willett, Mid-Atlantic Sp Opecialist Disaster Response Warehouse Sheds of Hope Sheds of Hope ecialist Mobilization Fund One-Tie Gift of \$ or \$  Monthly 🔲 Q Quarterly 🔲 Annually (For information about electronic fund ds transfer for your gifts, please v visit pcamna.org.)
+3.GO I want to participate in the work of MNA Disaster Response.
 VOLUNTEER: I would like to participate in MNA Disaster Response as a volunteer.
 To register as a MNA Disaster Response Volunteer, please visit pcamna.org/disaster-response/.
 NEWSLETTER: I would like to receive a free quarterly newsletter.
-(Subscriptions may be discontinued upon request at any time.)
-By email By postal service NAME Please m ake checks payable to: (Title, Mr., M Irs., Ms.) (First Name) (Last Name) designa DN TO NORTH AMERICA and ate MNA Disaster Response ries on the memo line.
-CITY TELEPHONE EMAIL Mission to North America P. O. Box 890233 Charlotte NC 28289-02333 To contri ion and control ove use of all donated funds, to assure their use for the intended purposes.
-This statement may be revisited or cancelled at any time should circumstances necessitate.
+(Subscriptions may be discontinu ued upon request at any time.) □ By email □ By postal service NAME(Title, Mr., M ADDRESS rs., Ms.) (First Name) (Last Name) Please make checks payable to: MISSION TO NORTH AMERICA and designate MNA Disaster Response Ministries on the memo line.
+CITY STATEZIP Mail to: Mission to North America TELEPHONE EMAIL P O Box 890233 SIGNATURE DATE To contribute online: pcamna.org/disaster-response e made with the understanding that Mission to No over the use of all donated funds, to assure their u a disaster response 📕 purposes.
+This statement may be revisited or cancelled at any time should circumstances necessitate. -